Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 We departed by EasyJet from Montpellier-Méditerranée Airport to London Gatwick.

-We took a taxi to the airport which cost 35€, you can get a Navette Aéroport bus from Place de l’Europe, which takes 15 mins and costs 1,60€.
-But the infrequent service, once per hour meant we decided a taxi was the best option
+We took a taxi to the airport, which cost 35€.
+You can also take a Navette Aéroport bus from Place de l’Europe, which takes 15 minutes and costs 1,60€.
+However, the infrequent service, once per hour, meant we decided a taxi was the best option.

 EasyJet Montpellier Airport